zannloo/tp/docs/DeveloperGuide.md

 Our edit command need to be general enough to allow the users to edit both students and groups.
 This is done by checking the type of directory that was passed in.
 This is done through the `Path::isGroupDirectory` and `Path::isStudentDirectory` method.
 More information on how this is done can be found in the documentation for `Path` component.
 This then allows parser to check for the validity of the given flags.

-Likewise, as the implementation for editing a student abd a group is similar, for simplicity, I would be going through implementation of editing a group.
+As the implementation for editing students and groups is similar, for simplicity, I would be going through implementation of editing a group.

-The follow methods of `ModelManager`, `Path` and `RootChildOperation` are used:
+The following methods of `ModelManager`, `Path` and `RootChildOperation` are used:

 1. `ModelManager::rootChildOperation` - To generate a facade class with logic specific to the current root.
 2. `ModelManager::hasGroupWithId` - To check if editing results in a duplicate.